 However, if your product’s price reflects significant points of differentiation, you can come out on top.
-Here are six tips for convincing the customer to buy a more expensive product.
+Here are nine tips for convincing the customer to buy a more expensive product.

 How to Sell Expensive Products